UMR-CNRM/vortex/CONTRIBUTING.md

 ## Contributing through GitLab

-[Git][git] is a really useful tool for version control.
+[Git](git-scm.com) is a really useful tool for version control.
-[GitLab][github] sits on top of Git and facilitates collaborative and distributed working.
+[GitLab](https://about.gitlab.com) sits on top of Git and facilitates collaborative and distributed working.
+GitLab is web-browser based software that can be either used from GitLab's (the company) servers or deployed independently by institutions.
+At Météo-France, the DSI/MOD team administrates the [git.meteo.fr](git.meteo.fr) GitLab instance.
+See [GitLab - Gestionnaire de code source](http://confluence.meteo.fr/display/MOT/GitLab+-+Gestionnaire+de+code+source) for more information about GitLab at Météo-France.

 We know that it can be daunting to start using Git and GitLab if you haven't worked with them in the past, but VORTEX maintainers are here to help you figure out any of th jargon or confusing instructions you encounter! :heart: